Join our mailing list to keep up-to-date with our latest news and eventsClick here to sign up for our newsletter

 Sir Andrew Motion, UK Poet-Laureate 1999-2009

 Aviva will spend time in the museum’s galleries writing poems in response to exhibitions, archival material and Museum events.
-We will also publicise poetry reading events she will host at the museum.
+She will also hold a number of poetry events at the museum.